AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Prestige Classes/Partisan.md

 | 2nd                | 1                    | -                       |
 | 4th                | 2                    | -                       |
 | 6th                | 2                    | 1                       |
+### Attribute Increase

+When you reach 2nd level, and again at 4th and 6th level, you can increase one attribute score of your choice by 1.
+As normal, you can't increase an attribute score above 20 using this feature.
 ### Rejuvenating Flow

 At 3rd level, you learn how to harness the flow of battle to regain your resolve.
 Whenever you gain spree, you recover twice as many hit points.
 ### Overexertion

 At 4th level, you learn a way to extend your aggression beyond what is normally advised, enterring more and more into your battle trance at the cost of your health.
-Whenever you gain spree, you may use use up 1 hit dice in order to gain 1 additional spree.
+Whenever you gain spree, you may use up to 2 hit dice in order to gain an equal amount of additional spree.
 ### Retaliation

 Starting at 5th level, as a reaction to being attacked, you may make a weapon attack against the enemy who attacked you.
 You may only use this feature once per round.